NOTE FOR 2021 SPRING QUARTER

 Making Arrangements for Housing and Dining

-Already have a Contract to Stay in UW Seattle Campus Housing?
+Already have a Contract to Stay in UW Seattle Campus Housing (e.g. Dorms)?

-You should cancel your application and dorm assignment in Seattle as soon as possible after confirming your attendance at FHL.
+FHL housing is not associated with UW Housing and Food Services (HFS), and you will not pay for it through HFS (see How to Pay & Register for further details on payment for your FHL housing).
+If you have a contract to stay in housing on the UW Seattle campus during your term at FHL, you should cancel it as soon as possible after confirming your attendance at FHL.
 Because you are enrolling in the equivalent of a UW sponsored study abroad program or internship (for UW credit) that is located outside of commuting distance, you are exempt from paying the housing cancellation fee.

 Log into the UW Housing & Food Services (HFS) Application and Assignment Home Page and submit an Agreement Termination Notice (located under the Resident Resources header for the relevant academic year).
 On the HFS form, when you are asked if you will still be enrolled at UW, answer: “I will be participating in a study abroad/internship.”
 When you are asked where you are moving to, select the choice “off-campus house/apartment.”
 If you have further questions, contact firstname.lastname@example.org.

 FHL will contact UW HFS to notify them of all UW students who will be staying at FHL for a quarter; as long as you have confirmed your attendance with us, we will be sure to provide your name to them.
 If you are on our list, HFS will not charge you a fee for cancelling your contract with them for the quarter you will be at FHL.

 Student Housing at FHL

 Under COVID-19 regulations during 2021 spring (as for winter), housing arrangements may be different than described below.